laststance/coffee-timer/claudedocs/PWA_TESTING_CHECKLIST.md

 - [ ] Favicon shows in browser tab
 - [ ] App icon in OS launcher is clear and recognizable
-- [ ] About/Info shows correct app name "Share Timer"
+- [ ] About/Info shows correct app name "Coffee Timer"

 ### Functionality